pdrvngs/contactbook/README.md

 The contacts are saved and loaded back in when the user quits and restarts the script.

 #### How it works
-Utilizing as much base python as possible, the project consists of a series of functions for each functionality of the script, while using control structures to determine the flow of the application.
+Utilizing as much base python as possible, the project consists of a series of functions that provide the backbone of the script, while using control structures to determine the flow of the application.
-The underlying data structure of the project is a JSON file which is converted into a python dictionary for user manipulation and then saved as a JSON file for later use.
-The contacts list can also be exported as a CSV for convenience.
+The underlying data structure of the project is a JSON file which is converted into a python dictionary for user manipulation.
+The contacts list is then exported as a CSV for convenience.

+###### Libraries Used
+- emoji (PyPy, not django Emoji)
+- validators
+- json
+- re
+- time
+- csv